IamVatsal/IamVatsal/README.md

 # 👋 Hi there, I'm Vatsal

 🎓 I'm a 21-year-old Computer Engineering student at **Ganpat University**, Gujarat, India.
-Passionate about building **software that blends creativity, logic, and real-world utility**. from games and APIs to full-stack web apps and automation systems.
+Passionate about building **software that blends creativity, logic, and real-world utility**. from games and APIs to full-stack web apps and automation systems, I love turning ideas into systems.

 I treat code as both art and architecture, following Leonardo da Vinci’s principle of mastering across disciplines.